ankur2710/Java-Space-Invaders-/README.md

 If we release the left or the right cursor, the dx variable is set to zero.
 The player sprite stops moving.

+The main logic of the  game is located in the Board class.